tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Tag Based Image Add Before Additional Info/README.md

       * Page Specific

-        * Use this option if you want to have this effect on only one Page.
+        * Use this option if you want to have this effect on only one Store page.

         * Add code from file **[store page detail tag based image add before additional info options.html][9]** to Page Settings > Advanced >